[?] Subscribe To This Site

 Refer to the Training Games page for some basic rules on facilitation

-Communication Game 1: 'Catching the chicken'.
+Training Game Communication 1: 'Catching the chicken'.

 1. Ask for four volunteers from the group.